Azad77/backup_hashnode/ckqfrhvsz0p8fgss19ccaev5k.md

 ## Random numbers in NumPy

-Random denotes that numbers cannot be anticipated logically.
+Random means that numbers cannot be anticipated logically.

 ```python
 from numpy import random